HIST 112 - World History Since 1450

 2. Click K-State Libraries only option to search for items owned by K-State Libraries.

-Screen shot of the information page for a book in Search It
+Record for a book in Search It

 4. Virtual Browse at the bottom of the record shows items shelved nearby the item you found.
 They have similar call numbers, so will usually be about a similar topic.